bs-va/encre-css/crates/encre-css/src/plugins/border/ring_opacity/README.md

 ### Tailwind compatibility

-Opacity values don't follow Tailwind's philosophy of restraining possible values and all numbers from 0 to 100 are supported.
+Opacity values don't follow Tailwind's philosophy of limiting possible values and all numbers from 0 to 100 are supported.
 They are however perfectly compatible with Tailwind's values.